3

 2

 • Thank Bro.
 I have an issue is our store can't auto resize images, it only work on the main store.
 Do you have any idea?
-Nov 4, 2019 at 7:11
+Commented Nov 4, 2019 at 7:11

 • This is good standard practice. whenever we need to upgrade to newer version before doing this we should make all the backups.